Map Overview

 Application filter

-The application filter is used to limit the applications that can be attached to a map.
-By default, a built-in application field mapSize is used to filter the map with the filter mapSize != none.
+The application filter limits the applications that can be attached to a map.
+By default, a built-in application field mapSize is used to filter the map with mapSize != none.
 This is a great way to exclude applications that might not add value to your software map (e.g. desktop applications that aren't integrated into anything).

 Application filters can also be used to create multiple maps, where each map could have a different subset of applications.
 Here are some further examples: